Accounting for Fixed Assets – UK Business Guide

 • Buildings and land

 One of the defining factors of this type of asset is that they’re affected by depreciation: a key concept that will be integral to the accurate recording of any fixed asset in accounting and bookkeeping documents.
-In a process where the cost of a tangible fixed asset is spread over a period of time, accounting for depreciation involves following one of two methods:
+In a process where the cost of a tangible fixed asset is spread over some time, accounting for depreciation involves following one of two methods:

 • Straight-line depreciation (SLD): As the most common method of depreciation accounting by far, following SLD means that tracking the way your fixed asset depreciates is based on the purchase price.
 You will likely choose to use straight-line depreciation when the asset is just as useful in its first year as it is in its final year of use.